luca-serra/advent-of-code-2k20/README.md

 # Advent of Code 2020

-This repository contains my personal solutions for the [Advent of Code 2020](https://adventofcode.com/2020).
+This repository contains my personal solutions for the [Advent of Code 2020](https://adventofcode.com/2020), written in Python.

 # Requirements